-The conducted energy device may be deployed against an animal as part of a plan to deal with a potentially dangerous animal, such as a dog, if the animal reasonably appears to pose an imminent threat to human safety and alternative methods are not reasonably available or would likely be ineffective.
+The CED may be deployed against an animal if the animal reasonably appears to pose an imminent threat to human safety.

 303.5.7 OFF-DUTY CONSIDERATIONS

 CEDs may be carried while the officer is on-duty.
 If the officer is off-duty, the officer must be in a Moore Police uniform to carry a CED (e.g. off-duty job).